-The flow from one seepage point (toe drain) is measured by IRWD personnel on a monthly basis.
+The flow from the two subdrains, which discharge into a drain junction vault and then flow out through an underground pipe at the left downstream toe of the dam, are measured by District personnel on a monthly basis.
 The flows are observed for clarity to check for the presence of any suspended solids that might indicate a potential piping condition.
-Blockages in the drain piping may cause seepage areas to appear upstream of the vault.
+Blockages in the subdrain piping may cause seepage areas to appear upstream of the vault.
 Increased flows or anomalies based on historical data are investigated.

-7.1.3 Visual Surveillance and Monitoring
+7.1.4 Visual Surveillance and Monitoring